waku-org/pm/draft-roadmap/README.md

 ### Core Team

 1. **Complete integration of nwaku in Status Desktop**.
-2. **Simplify a reliable Waku API:** aka Messaging API, make it easier to consume Waku library by simplifying the API and including p2p reliability.
-This is critical to enable fast Chat SDK development.
+2. **Simplify a reliable Waku API:** aka Messaging API, make it easier to consume Waku library; critical to enable easy development of Chat SDK.
-   1. Deliver this API in nim (chat SDK), and Rust SDK, identified as the most promising SDK for community adoption;
-      in addition to Browser and nim (libwaku)
-3. **Harden TWN for Web apps**: Web applications built on The Waku Network suffer from unreliable bootstrapping, continue investigation and resolution of this as planned in *Upgrade Waku for the Web* milestone.
+3. **Upgrade Waku for the Web**: Ensure web applications built on The Waku Network are reliable.
-4. **RLN mainnet and API:** Continue RLN migration to onchain tree + L2 testnet, and necessary steps to get RLN on mainnet.
-   Provide simple API for Chat SDK.
+4. **RLN mainnet and API:** Continue RLN migration to onchain tree + L2 testnet, and necessary steps to get RLN on mainnet; provide simple API for Chat SDK.
 5. **[Nwaku in Status Mobile and Light Mode MVP](https://github.com/waku-org/pm/milestone/39)**: de-prioritised in favour of cleaning up Waku and RLN APIs for Chat SDK first.
 6. **nwaku performance improvement**: Performance on mobile is critical, hence we will review benchmarks and potentially dedicate effort to this topic
 (note there is some ongoing effort from Status fleet behaviour).